haerfest/uef/README.md

   -v {0,1,2,3}, --verbose {0,1,2,3}
                         set the verbosity level (default: 1)
 ```

+The script reads the UEF file contents from standard input, and writes the
+generated `.wav` to standard output.

 Since UEF files are often gzipped, and [Stairway To Hell](https://www.stairwaytohell.com)
 carries `.zip` files containing gzipped `.uef` files, you can pass along any of